bestmods/bestmods-old/README.md

 Please take a look at our [road map](https://github.com/bestmods/roadmap/issues) and join our [Discord server](https://discord.moddingcommunity.com/) for communication!

+## Our Community
+[Best Mods](https://bestmods.io) is ran by the [The Modding Community](https://moddingcommunity.com/) which is a newer project taking modding to the next level by offering a unique marketplace, server and community browser & discovery, and forum!
+We have a Discord [here](https://discord.moddingcommunity.com/) if you want to socialize and interact with others including talented modders and content creators.

+Additionally, you may also use our discussions forum [here](https://github.com/orgs/BestMods/discussions)!

 ## Installation & Deployment
 The project utilizes [Laravel](https://laravel.com/), [Tailwind CSS](https://tailwindcss.com/), [jQuery](https://jquery.com/), and [DataTables](https://datatables.net/) (for listing mods).
 Installation on a Linux server is fairly simple.
 However, I'd recommend making sure you have at least NodeJS `16.x`, Composer `2.2.x`, and NPM `8.x.x`.